PaulWAllan/Discofy/README.md

 ### Configuration

+* Set up a new Discord App, and add the bot token to the placeholder in the config.json file.
+Invite the bot using this link: `https://discordapp.com/oauth2/authorize?&client_id=CLIENT_ID_HERE&scope=bot&permissions=0`.
+Replacing `CLIENT_ID_HERE` with your Discord App's client ID.
 * Set up a Spotify developer account and create an app.
 Grab the Client ID and Client Secret and replace the placeholders in the config.json file.
 * Set up Genuis account.
 Get your Client Access Token from the Genius API Clients page and enter it in the appropriate field in the config.json file.